cloverbloom/knowledge-base/systems.md

 ## Introduction to the 12-Week System

+The 12-Week System redefines your "year" to be 12 weeks long instead of 12 months.
+This creates focus, urgency, and improved execution by shortening your planning horizon.

+### Quarterly Structure
 - **Q1:** Dec 28th to Mar 29th
 - **Q2:** Mar 30th to Jun 28th
 - **Q3:** Jun 29th to Sep 27th
 - **Q4:** Sep 28th to Dec 27th

-- Each quarter includes a 13th Week for review, consolidation, celebration, and reset
+- Each quarter includes a 13th Week for:

-	- Identify shortcomings and celebrate accomplishments
+  - Review and assessment
+  - Consolidation of learning
+  - Celebration of achievements
+  - Reset and planning for the next quarter

+The 12-Week System creates a sense of urgency that annual planning lacks.
+With only 12 weeks to achieve your goals, procrastination becomes less likely and focus intensifies.

 ---

-# [The 12-W Year]

 ### [Book Summary]
 *****